How Your Systems and People Power Profit and Success

 According to the author, Michael Gerber, a business is a complex structure of people and business systems that are all evolving at the same time.
-If you want to turn your business around, take advantage of opportunities or make it through a pandemic it pays to put more effort into these two areas.
+If you want to turn your business around, take advantage of opportunities or simply continue to build profit then it pays to put more effort into these two areas.

 They are the key to sustainable growth and a business that is not completely dependent on you!